Jacksonville Landing shooting survivor killed in car crash

 Ryen Aleman, 25, lost control of his car around 3:45 a.m. on Sunday in Corpus Christi, Texas, according to KIII-TV, which cited the state's Department of Public Safety.

 Aleman's vehicle overturned "several times" before it crashed into railroad tracks.
 He wasn't wearing a seat belt and was thrown from the vehicle, reported KIII-TV.
-He was pronounced dead at the scene.
+He died at the scene.

 According to the GoFundMe account created to pay Aleman's funeral expenses, he was "loved by his family and his friends, the happiest, funny, and most easy person to get along with."